gparraMstr/censys-assessment/README.md

      ```

    - **Backend**:
-     Create a `.env` file in the `backend` folder with the following variables:
+     Create a `.env` file in the `backend` folder with the following variables below:
      ```plaintext
      CENSYS_API_ID=your_api_id
      CENSYS_API_SECRET=your_api_secret